 For an introduction to this project, please read the actually portable executable blog post and cosmopolitan libc website.
 We also have API documentation.

-You can start by obtaining a release of our cosmocc
+You can start by obtaining a release of our cosmocc compiler from

 https://cosmo.zip/pub/cosmocc/.